Linear Reduced Order Model Predictive Control: Constant Setpoint Tracking

 The ROMPC scheme presented in Section \ref{sec:rompc} can also be extended to setpoint tracking problems, where a subset of the performance variables $z$ are controlled to track a constant reference signal.
+However special care must be taken to avoid steady-state tracking errors that are induced by model reduction error, which we discuss in this section.

 Consider the tracking variables $z^r := Tz$ where the matrix $T \in \mathbb{R}^{t \times o}$ is defined by taking the $t$ rows of the identity matrix corresponding to the indices of the desired performance variables.
 The goal is to make $z^r$ converge to a constant reference signal $r$:

 First, the FOM equilibrium corresponding to the setpoint $r$ can be computed by solving the linear system

 To ensure that \eqref{eq:fomss} has a unique solution, it is assumed that the matrix $S^f$ is square (i.e., number of tracking variables $t$ is equal to the number of control inputs $m$), and full rank.